1231varun/snake-game-agent/README.md

 - **Port conflicts**: The scripts automatically detect and clear ports in use
 - **Docker issues**: Make sure Docker is running before executing the scripts
 - **Training timeouts**: If all episodes timeout, try increasing the `--timeout` parameter
+- **UI errors**: The interface is designed to gracefully handle connection issues and DOM element errors

 ## License